 There are a few of them.
 One in Alexis Nihon Plaza, corner of Atwater and St. Catherine.
 Another on the corner of Fort and St. Catherine.
-A third can be found in Complexes Desjardins with an outside entrance on the corner of St. Urbain and Rene Levesques. over 6 years ago
+A third can be found in Complexes Desjardins with an outside entrance on the corner of St. Urbain and Rene Levesques. about 7 years ago

 Montreal for Osheaga in August, What's an accessible hotel and best way to get to parc Jean drapeau?